Laurent-EECS/ssh/README.md

 From now on, the Terminal will ask you to type your passphrase to access the remote computer system !

 ### 2.4.
 Disable access via the user account password
 Now that we can access the remote computer system with SSH key authentication, we want to block access using the user account password.
-This means that only the local Operating System with the SSH private key will be able to connect to the remote computer system !
+This means that only the local computer system with the SSH private key will be able to connect to the remote computer system !

 To do this, we need to open the SSH configuration file */etc/ssh/sshd_config* and change some parameters :
 ```